Frequently Asked Questions about Bariatric Surgery

 How is weight loss surgery different than liposuction?

-Weight Loss Surgery is major surgery involving the gastrointestinal tract.
+Weight Loss Surgery is a major surgery involving the gastrointestinal tract.
 The stomach and intestines are modified so that less food can be consumed or absorbed, which leads to a substantial loss of weight that can be maintained for years.
 Liposuction is a form of cosmetic surgery in which areas of the body are reshaped or resculpted by removing excess amounts of fat in those areas.
 The purpose of liposuction is not to produce weight loss.

 How do I know if I’m a candidate for this surgery?

-Dr. Hidalgo advises that you must have clinically severe obesity, also known as morbid obesity.
+The Bariatric Surgical Team at Weight Loss Team in Puerto Vallarta Mexico advises that you must have clinically severe obesity, also known as morbid obesity.
 This means your BMI must be higher than 35, or you must be at least 100 lbs above your ideal body weight.
 You may be a candidate if you’re less than 100 pounds overweight, if you also have significant health problems due to your weight, such as Type 2 diabetes.
 Most people with clinically severe obesity are good candidates for surgical treatment-as long as you understand the procedure, don’t have a severe, pathological eating disorder and are willing to come back for follow-ups.

 What is BMI?